Events

 A photo from the crowd of the stage at Hyde Park British Summertime with bright orange coloured lights and visuals on the screens forming the backdrop of the stage

 Check out the stellar international artists on stage during British Summer Time, taking place in Hyde Park over three summer weekends.
-The lineup for 2025 includes Olivia Rodrigo, Zach Bryan, Sabrina Carpenter and Hugh Jackman.
+The lineup for 2026 includes Garth Brooks, Maroon 5, Mumford and Sons, Duran Duran, Pitbull and Lewis Capaldi.
 During the weekdays in between performances, visit Hyde Park for Open House, a programme of street food, pop-up bars, free open-air film screenings, daytime DJs and entertainment.
-27 Jun-13 Jul

 19. Somerset House Summer Series